 Rebecca’s safeguarding experience comes from across charity, schools and healthcare environments where safeguarding is critical in protecting peoples’ well-being and human rights.
 Rebecca spent 5 years with Sobell House Hospice heading up their voluntary services section where as well as managing their invaluable team of volunteers she was responsible for the delivery of safeguarding training.
 In recognition of Rebecca’s hard work and success in building and sustaining relationships across organisations to facilitate good quality volunteering experiences and volunteering best practice she was awarded the ‘Working in Partnership Award’ from Oxford University Hospitals Trust in 2015.

-Stephen Barber is the Diocesan Safeguarding Adviser.
-He can provide advice on policy and consultation on individual cases and local issues.
-He is also the nominated person for allegations of misconduct affecting children or vulnerable adults.
-He can assist with advice on supporting survivors of abuse, those involved in domestic abuse and allegations of harassment.
+The Diocesan Safeguarding Adviser can provide advice on policy and consultation on individual cases and local issues.
+They are also the nominated person for allegations of misconduct affecting children or vulnerable adults. they can assist with advice on supporting survivors of abuse, those involved in domestic abuse and allegations or harassment.

-Stephen would like to be informed about any case where a child or vulnerable adult appears to be at risk or where an adult appears to present a risk.
-He should be consulted if there is an allegation of misconduct In relation to children or vulnerable adults.
+The Diocesan Safeguarding Adviser would like to be informed about any case where a child or vulnerable adult appears to be at risk or where an adult appears to present a risk.
+They should be consulted if there is an allegation of misconduct In relation to children or vulnerable adults.

-We have advice on finding a Registered Body and obtaining Criminal Records Bureau Disclosures.
-Stephen does not advise on this process.
-However, he does advise on eligibility for Criminal Records Bureau Disclosures and related issues.
-He is also the Diocesan contact for ‘blemished’ or ‘positive’ Disclosures, i.e. those where matters of concern are recorded.
+We have advice on finding a Registered Body and obtaining DBS checks.
+The Diocesan Safeguarding Adviser does not advise on this process.
+However, they will advise on eligibility for these checks and related issues.
+They are also the Diocesan contact for ‘blemished’ or ‘positive’ Disclosures, i.e. those where matters of concern are recorded.

-We issue a newsletter on safeguarding issues three times a year.
+We issue a newsletter to safeguarding officers on safeguarding issues three times a year.
 Read latest Safeguarding Newsletter Spring 2016